pulp/pulp/docs/contributing/pull-request-walkthrough.rst

    We are very open and honest when we review each other's work.
 We will do our best to review your contribution with respect and professionalism.
-In return, we hope you will accept our review process as an opportunity for everyone to learn something, and to make Pulp the best product it can be.
+In return, we hope you will accept our review process as an opportunity for everyone to learn something, and to make Pulp the best project it can be.
 If you are uncertain about comments or instructions, please let us know!